This post may contain affiliate links. Please see our disclosure policy for more details.

 Baked muffins in a blue silicone muffin pan.

-While delicious as is, feel free to add in:
+While delicious as is, feel free to customize to your taste by adding any of these options:

 • Dried fruit – raisins, apricots, blueberries, pears, whatever you like!
 Just be sure to chop any large pieces